marcoribe/odin-recipes/README.md

 # odin-recipes
-Going through The Odin Project HTML Recipes Project
+This is how I went through The Odin Project HTML Recipes Project